ray-project/ray/doc/source/serve/tutorials/java.md

 </dependency>
 ```

 > NOTE: After installing Ray with Python, the local environment includes the Java jar of Ray Serve.
-The `provided` scope could ensure that you can compile the Java code using Ray Serve without version conflicts when you deploy on the cluster.
+The `provided` scope ensures that you can compile the Java code using Ray Serve without version conflicts when you deploy on the cluster.

 ## Example model